SassanTheDev/SassanTheDev.github.io/_pages/relay-rush.md

 # Grid based movement

-Inspired by "Cross the road" games, I wanted to create a grid-based movement system for the player character.
+Grid movement forces players to commit to decisions, making every tile a tactical choice instead of allowing continuous dodging.
 This design choice made me realize that limitations can often inspire creativity.
 I implemented movement cooldowns that vary depending on the package the player is carrying and the type of tile they are standing on.
-Grid movement forces players to commit to decisions, making every tile a tactical choice instead of allowing continuous dodging.
-The first challenge I faced was to determine where the player can and can't go.
+The first challenge while developing this mechanic was to determine where the player can and can't go.
 Since I didn't use a physics based collision I needed a way to recognize whether the player is trying to move into a wall or a passable tile
 Fortunately Godot tilemaps has a built-in feature that allows you to add custom attributes to each tile.
 I named each passable tile (e.g. normal, mud etc.) and used a function that returns the type of the tile the player intends to move toward to.
 The player will only move to the destination tile if it's a passable one.

 # Resources